 If you experience a frequent and urgent need to urinate, persistent discomfort in the lower abdomen, a burning sensation when urinating, or smelly urine, you may be suffering from a urinary tract infection.
 Your doctor will usually order a urine analysis to confirm the diagnosis before prescribing a course of antibiotics.
 If not treated promptly, the infection can travel up to the kidneys and cause more serious problems.

-In cases of repeated urinary tract infections (more than 3 a year), you should consider getting yourself checked by a specialist and discuss a longer-term solution.
+In cases of repeated urinary tract infections (more than 3 years), you should consider getting yourself checked by a specialist and discuss a longer-term solution.